-Fresh Start provides materials/tools for clergy and laity to use in establishing healthy relationships at congregations.
+Fresh Start provides materials/tools for clergy and laity to use in establishing healthy relationships in communities of faith.
 Each module follows a similar format to provide a group learning experience for three hours.
 PowerPoint slides are used throughout the session along with small group conversation and individual worksheets.
 A trained facilitator facilitates the conversations and exercises for each Module.
 Theological reflection is integrated into each module.

 1. Church Size and Its Implications: Remembering the basics of Church Size Theory during a time of transition can help us see our situation anew.

 2. Conflict Module 1 – Conflict Awareness: Change in leadership, membership and mission, in and of itself, invokes conflict.
 Alban Institute Senior Consultant Alice Mann has said that one of the “great myths” of the church is that change is possible without conflict.
 Understanding the early warning signs and being clear on how we as individuals respond in conflict situations can help us navigate the transition phase.

 3. Conflict Module 2 – Conflict Management: The purpose of this module is to deepen participant’s understanding of conflict and provide ideas and tools they can use in managing conflict effectively.
 (Related Modules #5, #11, #17, #18, #20 & #21).